 to receiving the resultant images from the worker nodes.
 The received images are summed together to produce the final

 image volume before the application terminates.

-work by sending another request back to the control node.
-This continues until no more work is available,
+asks for more work by sending another request back to the control node.
+This continues until no more work is

 message.
 It sums the individual image volumes the same as for the